zubairashfaque/my-site/_posts/2020-01-16-Tree-Based-Modeling-from-Scratch-(Python).markdown

 {: .center}
 [Breast Cancer Wisconsin (Diagnostic) Data Set](https://www.kaggle.com/uciml/breast-cancer-wisconsin-data)

+In above tree diagram, consider the case where an instance move back and forth the tree to reach the leaf in left.
+In this leaf, there are 257 instances classified as benign and 7 instances classified as malignant.
+As a result, the tree's prediction for this instance would be benign.

+### Types of Decision Trees

+Types of decision trees are based on the type of target variable we have.
+It can be of two types:
+1. Classification Decision Tree: A decision tree, which has categorical target variable then it called as classification decision tree also called variable decision tree.
+2. Regression Decision Tree: A decision tree, which has continuous target variable then it is called as regression decision tree also continuous variable decision Tree.

+1. First ordered list item
+2. Another item
+⋅⋅* Unordered sub-list.

 Emphasis, aka italics, with *asterisks* or _underscores_.

 Strong emphasis, aka bold, with **asterisks** or __underscores__.